341 Related objects

 12 Related objects

 43 Related objects

 The Centre's unique ship plan and survey report collection holds a wealth of information concerning vessels classed by Lloyd's Register.
 With archived documents dating back to the 1830s, the collection offers an insight into the design, construction and servicing of ships throughout their career.
-From handwritten correspondence to telegrams, sketches to midship sections, the plan and survey report collection is a useful resource for maritime historians, naval architects and ancestry researchers.
+From handwritten correspondence to telegrams, sketches and midship sections, the plan and survey report collection is a useful resource for maritime historians, naval architects, ancestry researchers, linguists and more!

-Please note, the Centre's digitisation activities are ongoing and therefore ships/documents from the collection may not be digitised yet.
+Please note, the Centre's digitisation activities are ongoing and therefore some ships/documents from the collection may not yet be available.

 Characteristically large strong built vessels, often luxurious, these liners are designed to convey passengers, and sometimes cargoes across seas and oceans.
 These ships operate on a fixed ‘line’ of scheduled ports with provisions and stores for long voyages on the open ocean.